forestryio/forestry.io/hugo/content/docs/changelog/2019-08-06-changelog.md

 ### Enhancements

 * Better search for pages and in select fields options.
-  We even wrote a [blog post about how Forestry do search text](/blog/full-text-searching-with-postgres/)
+  We even wrote a [blog post about how Forestry does search](/blog/full-text-searching-with-postgres/)

 ### Bug fixes